justincfeng/cereal.jl/README.md

 # cereal.jl
 This is a simple, Special Relativistic Location (SRL/cereal) tool for use in relativistic positioning systems.
-It computes the intersection of future pointing light cones from four distinct emission points which lie on a spacelike hyperplane.
+It computes the intersection of future pointing light cones from four distinct emission points which lie on a spacelike or timelike hyperplane.

+## Algorithm

-The algorithm is conceptually simple:
+The algorithm is conceptually simple for a spacelike hyperplane:

   1. Find and perform a Lorentz transformation such that the four points *X<sub>i</sub>* (labeled with *i* ∈ {1,2,3,4}) have the same time coordinate in the transformed frame.
 In the transformed frame, the four points form a tetrahedron in space at some instant in time.